Walk-in and Emergency Care

-Always bring your MAP or MAP Basic membership card and a photo ID when you visit an urgent care center.
+Always bring your membership card and ID.
+You must show your MAP or MAP Basic membership card and a photo ID when you seek medical care.

 Urgent care